Brett Ratner

 Brett Ratner (born March 28, 1969) is an American film director and producer.
-He directed the Rush Hour film series, The Family Man, Red Dragon, X-Men: The Last Stand, Tower Heist, and Hercules.
-He is a producer of several films, including the Horrible Bosses series, as well as executive producer on other projects, including the films The Revenant and War Dogs and the television series Prison Break.
+He directed the Rush Hour film series, The Family Man, Red Dragon, X-Men: The Last Stand, Tower Heist, Hercules, and Melania.
+He is a producer or executive producer of several films, including the Horrible Bosses series, The Revenant, and War Dogs, and the television series Prison Break.

-Ratner got his start directing with music videos in the 1990s, and directed his first motion picture, Money Talks, in 1997.
-Overall, the films Ratner has directed have earned over $2 billion at the global box office.
-Ratner is the co-founder of RatPac Entertainment, a film production company.
-Ratner led RatPac's partnership with Dune Entertainment in September 2013 for a co-producing deal with Warner Bros. that included 75 films.
-RatPac Entertainment has co-financed 81 theatrically released motion pictures exceeding $17 billion in worldwide box office receipts.
-RatPac's co-financed films have been nominated for 59 Academy Awards, 25 Golden Globes and 43 BAFTAs and have won 25 Academy Awards, 8 Golden Globes and 24 BAFTAs.
-In January 2017, Ratner received a star on the Hollywood Walk of Fame for his contributions to the motion picture industry, located at 6801 Hollywood Boulevard.
+Ratner directed his first feature film, Money Talks, in 1997.
+He is the co-founder of RatPac Entertainment, a film production company.

-In 2017, numerous women in Hollywood came forward with allegations of misconduct against Ratner.
-This resulted in his business deals and prospective film projects getting canceled or scrapped.
+In 2017, numerous women in Hollywood came forward with allegations of rape and sexual assault by Ratner.
+This resulted in his business deals and prospective film projects getting canceled or scrapped, with Warner Bros.
+Pictures and talent agencies distancing themselves from him, and with Ratner subsequently emigrating to Israel.